Documents Required to Sell a RV in New Hampshire

 Selling a rv through a private party transaction in New Hampshire requires several key documents to ensure a smooth title transfer and protect both the buyer and seller.
 Below is a complete checklist of the paperwork you need before completing the sale.

-• Release of liability — Notify the New Hampshire DMV that you have sold the rv to protect yourself from future liability.
+- Release of liability — notifies the New Hampshire DMV you have transferred ownership

 New Hampshire title transfer notes